dmentipl/multigrain/README.md

 > FIGSHARE LINK GOES HERE

-We aim to describe multigrain dust methods in smoothed particle hydrodynamics using separate sets of particles for each dust species.
-We test these methods against standard dust-gas hydrodynamics tests, including a dusty-box, a dusty-wave, and a dusty-shock.

 Abstract
 --------

 > We present a method for simulating the dynamics of a mixture of gas and multiple species of large Stokes number dust grains, typical of evolved protoplanetary discs and debris discs.
 The method improves upon earlier methods, in which only a single grain size could be represented, by capturing the differential backreaction of multiple dust species on the gas.
-We benchmark the method against analytic solutions for linear waves, drag and shocks in dust-gas mixtures.
 This effect is greater for large dust-to-gas ratios that may be expected in the later stages of the protoplanetary disc life.
+We benchmark the method against analytic solutions for linear waves, drag and shocks in dust-gas mixtures, and radial drift in a protoplanetary disc showing that the method is robust and accurate.

 Software
 --------

 We implemented the multigrain dust methods in [Phantom](https://github.com/danieljprice/phantom).
 In fact, this method for multigrain dust has been in the Phantom master branch since [`64dbd2b1`](https://github.com/danieljprice/phantom/commit/64dbd2b124ca74051eed920d6cad0a2e83157478), September 18, 2018.
-For this manuscript, the focus is writing test problems.
+For this manuscript, the focus is testing the method.

 ### Setting up the environment